 City Roots is a family-owned, organic farm and agritourism destination located on an urban site in the Rosewood neighborhood of Columbia, SC.
-Our main focus is growing greenhouse microgreens, organic root vegetables for our gourmet pickles, and industrial hemp for CBD and hemp extracts.
+Our main focus is growing greenhouse microgreens and organic root vegetables for our gourmet pickles.

 We serve the Columbia community and points across the South East with our products, including top restaurants, chefs, grocers and farmers markets.